 If it is past this 60-day limit, the consumer’s only option is to present the issues before state-sponsored arbitrators – who are billed as a neutral party.
 So, if the defects are not resolved after just two months, then you as the owner essentially void the ability to take your claim before a judge and lose your constitutional right to a jury trial.

 However, you have the option to opt out of this agreement after 30 days following the purchase.
-In this post, I want to discuss why you absolutely need to opt out of this shady clause!
+In this post, as an experienced Tesla lemon law attorney, I want to discuss why you absolutely need to opt out of this shady clause!

 What is Arbitration?